Skip to content

 That failed miserably from 1982 to 2000 and gave birth to Hezbollah.
 I saw it happen.
 To make the same mistake again could revive local support and help the group reformulate itself after being badly wounded by Israel.

 Better for Jerusalem to take a breather, and accept a shorter cease-fire while warning Lebanon — and Iran — that it will return to use of force if Tehran tries to resurrect its proxy.
 To keep bombing, on the contrary, risks pushing Iran to retaliate — and dragging the United States into a regional war that must be avoided.
-Now is not the time to fall once more into the occupation trap.
+As for an invasion, now is not the time to fall once more into the occupation trap.